 Wow!
 That is a mouthful, so many good for you ingredients.
-Immune boosting and heart healthy and oh by the way did I mention that it is delicious!
+Immune boosting and heart-healthy and oh by the way did I mention that it is delicious!
 I love this dish!!!

-Start with roasting the beets.
-Just dice them up, drizzle with olive oil, salt and pepper, toss, place onto a baking sheet and roast at 375 degrees F for 20-25 minutes.
+- Roast the beets.
+Just dice them up, drizzle with olive oil, salt, and pepper, toss, place onto a baking sheet, and roast at 375 degrees F for 20-25 minutes.
 Yummy!
 While the beets are cooking you can get the rest of the ingredients ready.